-- How the relationship with the child will develop duringMuch depends on the prevailing style of upbringing in the family and the desire of moms and dads to become more flexible, ”emphasizes psychologist Elena Shamova. - As a rule, the “letting go” of the child from oneself is felt more sharply and harder to be experienced in those families where the relationship between partners has long existed only as a relationship between parents, and not a man and a woman.
-The growing up of a child and his independence are perceived as an "empty nest", as a crisis, and not as a natural process of personality development and transformation of family ties.
-This is where the legs of numerous fears grow.Transitional Age: How to Avoid War with a TeenagerPhoto: Getty Images
+- How the relationship with the child will develop, independs on the prevailing style of upbringing in the family and the desire of moms and dads to become more flexible, "stresses the psychologist Elena Shamova. - As a rule, the "release" of a child from themselves is felt more acutely and harder in families where relations between partners have long existed only as relations between parents, rather than men and women.
+The child's growing and independence is perceived as a "deserted nest", as a crisis, and not as a natural process of personal development and transformation of family ties.
+Hence the feet of numerous fears.Photo: Getty Images

 Fear 1: The teenager will start to be rude